Opening the Vocabulary of Egocentric Actions: Additional Ablations

 \subsection{Learning multiple embeddings for each object class}

-A single word in CLIP can be divided into multiple tokens e.g. \textit{``kitchen''} is tokenized separately as \textit{``kitch''} and \textit{``en''}.
+A single word in CLIP can be divided into multiple tokens, e.g. \textit{``kitchen''} is tokenized separately as \textit{``kitch''} and \textit{``en''}.
 Similarly, instead of learning a single world embedding for each base object class, we can learn multiple ones.
-In Fig.~\ref{fig:sup:num_emb}, we chart the Top-1 performance of using $m$ learnable word embeddings per object class where $m=\{0,1,3,5,10\}$. $m=0$ means base vocabulary is not finetuned.
+In Fig.~\ref{fig:sup:num_emb}, we chart the Top-1 performance of using $m$ learnable word embeddings per object class where $m=\{0,1,3,5,10\}$. $m=0$ means the base vocabulary is not fine-tuned.
 We defined the prompt $t_i$ for object $o_i\in\mathcal{O}_{base}$ as ~$t_i = \{pre_1,...,pre_{k_1}, W_{o_i}, post_1,...,post_{k_2}\}$.
 Here, $W_{o_i} = \{w^1_{o_i}, w^2_{o_i},...,w^m_{o_i}\}$ are $m$ learnable word embeddings of $o_i$.
-In Fig.~\ref{fig:sup:num_emb}, we observe that both base and novel class performance improves when we start to finetune the vocabulary i.e. $m>0$.
-We achieve best HM for $m=3$ and best novel performance for $m=5$.
+In Fig.~\ref{fig:sup:num_emb}, we observe that both base and novel class performance improves when we fine-tune the vocabulary \ie, $m>0$.
+We achieve the best HM for $m=3$ and the best novel performance for $m=5$.
 Again, the fixed prompt \textit{``a picture of a <object>.''} is used without any temporal modeling.

 \end{minipage}